-Material and Methods: A cross-sectional study of 247 schoolchildren aged 6 and 7 years in Campeche, Mexico.
-Demographic and socioeconomic information and oral hygiene practices and attitudes variables were collected through questionnaires directed to the mothers of the children.
-Dental caries was detected using the WHO criteria.
-Caries experience (decayed, missing, and filled teeth (dmft) average), prevalence (dmft>0), and severity (dmft>3 and dmft>6) were determined and analysed using non-parametric tests.
+Methods: A cross-sectional study of 247 schoolchildren aged 6 and 7 years in Campeche, Mexico.
+Demographic and socio-economic information and oral hygiene practices and attitudes variables were collected through questionnaires directed to the mothers of the children.
+Dental caries were detected using the World Health Organization criteria.
+Caries experience (decayed, missing and filled teeth [dmft] average), prevalence (dmft > 0) and severity (dmft > 3 and dmft > 6) were determined and analysed using non-parametric tests.

-Results: For our sample, 52.2% were boys and 51.8% were seven years old.
-The overall average dmft was 1.76±2.46.
-The prevalence (dmft>0) of caries was 50.2%, whereas the caries severities were (dmft>3) 21.5% and (dmft>6) 6.1%.
-As the mother's education level increased, the average dmft and caries prevalence decreased (p<0.05).
-When the brushing frequency was lower than brushing once daily, the experience and severity of caries increased (p<0.05).
-Surprisingly, we found that when the mother had a positive attitude toward the child’s oral health, the prevalence and experience of caries increased (p<0.05).
+Results: For our sample, 52.2% were boys and 51.8% were 7 years old.
+The overall average dmft was 1.76 ± 2.46.
+The prevalence (dmft > 0) of caries was 50.2%, whereas the caries severities were (dmft > 3) 21.5% and (dmft > 6) 6.1%.
+As the mother’s education level increased, the average dmft and caries prevalence decreased (p < 0.05).
+When the brushing frequency was lower than brushing once daily, the experience and severity of caries increased (p < 0.05).
+Surprisingly, we found that when the mother had a positive attitude towards the child’s oral health, the prevalence and experience of caries increased (p < 0.05).

 Conclusion: One in two children had dental caries.
 Oral hygiene practices were associated with dental caries.
 Certain inequalities in oral health were observed.